Food and Drink

 We reintroduced cheese making in 2013 after a 40 year break, developing our own brand new range of hard cheeses under the umbrella name 'Finlay's Farmhouse Cheese'.The names we've chosen for the different cheeses, such as Laganory and Carrick, reflect the landscape and heritage of this part of Scotland.
 The flavours of the cheese benefit from the incredibly rich and creamy milk that our cows produce.

-Apart from Crowdie, our soft cheese, all of our cheeses are unpasteurised.
+All of our cheeses are unpasteurised.

 Tuck into a treat from our menu, much of it made with produce from our own farm, or simply grab a coffee and cake and enjoy a welcome rest while watching the children play in our hand-built indoor play areas.